 Dr. Jeffrey Seminoff is Leader of the Marine Turtle Ecology & Assessment Program and Director of the Stable Isotope Laboratory at the U.S. National Marine Fisheries Service’s Southwest Fisheries Science Center in La Jolla, California.
 Since 1992 Jeff has been involved in ecological research and conservation of sea turtles in the Pacific Ocean.
 He received his Ph.D. from the University of Arizona in 2000, and was a Post-doctoral Fellow at the Archie Carr Center for Sea Turtle Research at the University of Florida from 2000 to 2002.
 He is Past-President of the International Sea Turtle Society and hosted the 31st International Symposium on Sea Turtle Biology and Conservation in San Diego.
 He is Editor of the book Sea Turtles of the Eastern Pacific (University of Arizona Press) and authored the most recent green sea turtle status assessments for the IUCN Red List of Threatened Species and the U.S. Endangered Species Act.
 Jeff has authored over 100 peer-reviewed publications and his research has been featured on the Discovery Channel, Animal Planet, PBS, and National Geographic.

-Roberta Dean is Co-Founder of the MARE Program at U.C.
-Berkeley’s Lawrence Hall of Science and Co-Author of MARE’s K-8 marine science curriculum in nine volumes.
-As former Coordinator of the MARE Center at Birch Aquarium at Scripps, Roberta worked to connect the Scripps research community with schools in San Diego.
-She continues to consult with regional school districts and the National Oceanic & Atmospheric Administration.
+Roberta Dean is Co-Founder of the MARE Program at the University of California Berkeley’s Lawrence Hall of Science and Co-Author of MARE’s K-8 marine science curriculum in nine volumes.
+As former Coordinator of the MARE Center at Birch Aquarium at Scripps, Roberta worked to connect the Scripps research community and the National Oceanic & Atmospheric Administration with schools in San Diego, and continues to consult with state and regional school districts.
 Roberta is former Developer and Director of Project Ocean and Executive Director of the Sonoma Sea School, and has served as an interpretive naturalist for Oceanic Expeditions, offering field courses for teachers in Belize, the Bahamas, and Mexico.
-As the Ocean Literacy Specialist for Rancho Santa Fe School District, she works to integrate Ocean Literacy Principles into the curriculum, as well as lead environmental literacy and stewardship efforts for the entire District.
-In 2015 Roberta was awarded the National Marine Educators Association’s Marine Education Award.
+As an Ocean Literacy Specialist, she works to integrate Ocean Literacy Principles into the K-12 curriculum, as well as lead environmental literacy and stewardship efforts.
+Roberta earned her Bachelor’s Degree in Liberal Studies with a Minor in Marine Science from Sonoma State University.
+She holds a K-12 Multiple Subject teaching credential, as well as Early Childhood, Severely Handicapped, Learning Handicapped, and Resource Specialist credentials.
+In 2015 Roberta was awarded the National Marine Educators Association’s Marine Education Award, and she is currently earning her Master’s Degree in Curriculum and Instruction with a STEM focus from St. Catherine University in Minnesota.

 Unified Port of San Diego